 The dashboard, available in settings, allows users to review their log-in history and see devices that they are currently connected on.
 Users are also able to see the activity of apps that they have allowed access to their account.
 Read More

+U.S. users of Twitter and Facebook are increasingly getting external news via the two services, according to a new study by the Pew Research Center.
 “The share of Americans for whom Twitter and Facebook serve as a source of news is continuing to rise.
 This rise comes primarily from more current users encountering news there rather than large increases in the user base overall,”… Read More